-Gilroy Brewery in Muldersdrift has fast become a well-known gem in Gauteng.
-Originally located in Roodepoort on the West Rand, it moved to the Ngwenya Glass Village in 2008, and is the perfect place to while away a sunny Sunday afternoon, enjoying a selection of superbly crafted home-brewed ales and delicious food in a friendly beer-garden setting.
+Gilroy’s Brewery in Muldersdrift is a Gauteng gem.
+Originally located in Roodepoort on the West Rand, the brewery moved to the Ngwenya Glass Village in 2008, and is the perfect place to while away a sunny Sunday afternoon, enjoying a selection of superbly crafted home-brewed ales and delicious food in a friendly beer-garden setting.

 Menu and entertainment

-All of the unique beers at Gilroy are created by hand on location at Ngwenya Glass Village – there’s a pale ale, a ruby ale, a European larger, and the famous 7.75% alcohol dark ale aptly called “Serious”.
-All of the Gilroy creations are made the natural way, using 100% natural ingredients in a traditional brewing process that does not use wheat, filtering or pasteurising.
+All of the unique beers at Gilroy’s are created by hand on location at Ngwenya Glass Village – there’s a pale ale, a ruby ale, a European larger, and the famous 7.75% alcohol dark ale aptly called “Serious”.
+All of the Gilroy creations are made the natural way, using 100% natural ingredients in a traditional brewing process that does not use wheat, filtering or pasteurizing.

 Once the guitarist in the South African rock band Suck in 1970 and now having formed the Gilroy Jazz Quintet, Steve welcomes live entertainment at his venue.
 On most Friday evenings there is an open mic night at the brewery for budding musicians, while on Sunday you can expect to hear anything from blues to rock.